 If your child requires medication to be administered during the school day this must be handed into the school reception by an adult and a Medication Administration form must be completed.
 Antibiotics that need to be taken 3 times a day should be taken before and after school and later in the evening so do not need to administered in school.

-What do I do if my child arrives at school after 8:50?
+What do I do if my child arrives at school after the gates are closed?

 Please bring your child into school via the main reception.

 Can my child wear jewellery in school?

 Children are allowed to wear watches and simple stud ear-rings in school.
 All jewellery must be taken off for PE lessons- ear-rings must be removed and not taped over.

 There are some shaded areas on the school playground and field; we do recommend that children bring in their own sun cream and sunhats during hot weather.

 If you think your child may be eligible for Free School Meals please visit the School Meals page of the website where you will eligibility criteria and guidance on how to apply.